/usr/openv/netbackup/bin/bprestore [-A | -B] [-drs] [-F file_options] [-K] [-l |

 exclude part of a directory from the restore.

-bprestore will start with the most recent full backup image and include
+will start with the most recent full backup image and include all backup images

-images the most recent copy of a file will be restored.
+that are newer.
+From these images the most recent copy of a file will be

 By default, you are returned to the system prompt after bprestore is success-